Seaweed and Eat It: What Began it All

 This book catalogues a series of walks with a purpose.
 The idea is to walk, to look around, to see what season it is.
 Feel the rain on your cheek and inhale the heady scents of you surroundings.

-Use Seaweed and Eat It to discover undervalued wild treasure.
+Use Seaweed and Eat It to discover undervalued UK edible seaweed.
 It's guaranteed to build the confidence of even the most cautious of us.
 Did you know that nettle cordial is pink and tastes of gooseberry, or that sorrell tastes of lemon?

 It may surprise you how accessible and “normal” some of our prized foods are – or how even in a city you are never far from a wild corridor.